Edit an Article (running DNN Docs Locally on Your Machine)

 git commit -m [INSERT YOUR COMMIT MESSAGE HERE]to commit your files.
 The-mstands for "message".
 Replace the INSERT YOUR COMMIT MESSAGE HERE text with brief and relevant text summarizing your commitUse

-git push origin [INSERT A NEW BRANCH NAME HERE]to push your updated files to your repo.
-Replace the INSERT A NEW BRANCH NAME HERE with the name of your new branchGo to your forked GitHub repo on GitHub.com.
+git push origin [INSERT A NEW BRANCH NAME HERE]to push your updated files to your remote repo (on Github with nameorigin).
+Replace the INSERT A NEW BRANCH NAME HERE with the name of your new branch.
+In this exampleissue-107Go to your forked GitHub repo on GitHub.com.
 GitHub should detect the updated code and prompt you to make a pull request.

-Create a Pull Request by clicking the "Compare and Create Pull Request" button.
-In the description/comments section be sure to incoude the text "Resolves
+Create a Pull Request on Github.com by clicking the "Compare and Create Pull Request" button.
+In the description/comments section be sure to include the text "Resolves

 #[INSERT ISSUE NUMBER HERE]where your previously created issue number is associated with this pull request.